grumat/glossy-msp430/README.md

 [Details for this option can be found here](Hardware/L432KC/README.md).

 - BMPMSP: a preliminary physical prototype that suits into a nice form factor.
-The schematics has evolved since that release and a new board will be produced for the final product.
+The schematics has evolved since it was released back in Mid 2021 and a new board will be produced for the final product.
 ![MSPBMP.png](Hardware/MSPBMP/images/MSPBMP.png)
 [Details here](Hardware/MSPBMP/README.md).

+> At the time of this writing a redesign is being fabricated by JLCPCB.
+> This new design has an updated circuit diagram.
+A physical model will
+> become reality in the next couple of months, after implementation of
+> the VCP support.

 - BMPMSP2-stick: Same as above but more compact.
+It fits into the *Baite* plastic case, quite common on the ATMega world.
 ![MSPBMP2-stick.png](Hardware/MSPBMP2-stick/images/MSPBMP2-stick.png)
 [Details here](Hardware/MSPBMP2-stick/README.md).

-Note that for all four options you will find a KiCad project on the repo.
+Note that for both options you will find a KiCad project on the repo.

 Last but not least, it is planed to support ST-Link V2 clones using the clone hardware provided with them, but at the cost of some important
 features:
 - no support to power supply voltages other than 3.3V
 - no standard MSP JTAG connector
-- UART function requires a hardware mod.
+- VCP (UART) function requires a hardware mod.
+- Clones having 10-pin connectors will be limited to the SBW bus.

-So, a low cost option is possible to make tests before going to a more featured but costly option.
+So, a low cost option will be possible to make tests before going to a more featured and costly option.